aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ???+ note
     In this example, the entire Lambda handler is treated as a single idempotent operation.
 If your Lambda handler can cause multiple side effects, or you're only interested in making a specific logic idempotent, use [`idempotent_function`](#idempotent_function-decorator) instead.

+!!! tip "See [Choosing a payload subset for idempotency](#choosing-a-payload-subset-for-idempotency) for more elaborate use cases."

 === "app.py"

     ```python hl_lines="1-3 5 7 14"